mikmart/OOP-WG/tests/testthat/_snaps/class.md

     Code
       new_class("foo", 1)
     Error <simpleError>
-      Can't convert `parent` to a valid class.
-Class specification must be an R7 class object, the result of `new_S3_class()`, an S4 class object, or a base class, not a <double>.
+      `parent` must be an R7 class, S3 class, or base type, not a literal value.
     Code
       new_class("foo", package = 1)
     Error <simpleError>